bandersmsft/omsagent/docs/OMS-Agent-for-Linux.md

 ```

 ###Enabling high volume syslog event collection
 By default, the OMS Agent for Linux receives events from the syslog daemon over UDP.
-In cases where a Linux machine is expected to collect a high volume of syslog events (greater than 130 per second), such as when a Linux agent is receiving events from other devices, the configuration should be modified to use TCP transport between the syslog daemon and OMS agent.
+In cases where a Linux machine is expected to collect a high volume of syslog events, such as when a Linux agent is receiving events from other devices, the configuration should be modified to use TCP transport between the syslog daemon and OMS agent.

 **To switch from UDP to TCP for syslog:**
 *	Disable centralized configuration: